Sayandeep-Pal/aptoshackfinal/Readme.md

+## License

+This project is proprietary and no part of this codebase may be copied, modified, or distributed without the author's explicit permission.

+© 2025 [Sayandeep Pal](https://github.com/Sayandeep-Pal) and [Suryashish Kundu](https://github.com/Suryashish) .
+All rights reserved.

 # RiseIn-Aptos Move Playground

 A full-stack project for compiling, deploying, and integrating Aptos Move smart contracts with a React frontend and an Express backend.